Table of Contents

 A 401(k) can help you set money aside for your retirement, but the balance can be a tempting source of relief when emergencies arise.
 Before you consider dipping into your retirement money, it's important to learn about the details of a 401(k) loan vs. hardship withdrawal so you understand the potential implications.

-Loans and hardship withdrawals can both help give you access to money from your retirement savings.
-But they could have an impact on your retirement plans.
-Still, in some situations, there may not be any attractive options and you simply need money.
+Loans and hardship withdrawals can both help give you access to money from your retirement savings but could have an impact on your retirement plans.
+In some situations, there may not be any attractive options and you simply need money.
 Here's what you should know about when you can take a hardship withdrawal or loan, and what the potential implications are of each.

 When You Can Take Hardship Withdrawals

 Not all 401(k) plans allow hardship withdrawals.
-As optional features, they're only available when your employer chooses to include them.
+They're only available when your employer chooses to include them.
 To find out if a hardship withdrawal is possible, ask your plan administrator.

 If hardship withdrawals are available, you need to qualify before taking one.
-The IRS requires that you face an "immediate and heavy financial need," according to terms defined by your plan, to satisfy hardship withdrawal requirements.
+The IRS requires that you face an "immediate and heavy financial need," defined by your plan, to satisfy hardship withdrawal requirements.
 There are several ways to qualify, which can vary.
 Some examples include:

 - Medical expenses for you or a family member.